Your area Not set — showing everywhere

 Addressed

-Mr. Cohen raised a point of order regarding whether he was in the right place due to technical difficulties.
-He noted that debate appeared not to have started yet.
+Mr. Cohen raised a point of order regarding technical difficulties and whether he was in the right place for debate.
+He quickly withdrew the point once he realized the meeting had started.
+Key concern

 Board response

-The Moderator acknowledged him and told him he could ignore the point of order since debate had begun.
+The Moderator acknowledged him and welcomed him to the meeting.

 Ms. Coburn